-The B.M. degree is designed for exceptionally talented musicians who wish to pursue a career in performance.
-B.M. students will major in an instrument or in voice.
-Acceptance to the B.M. program is by audition only, and B.M. students will not constitute more than half of the undergraduate music majors.
+The Bachelor of Music (B.M.) degree is designed for exceptionally-talented musicians who wish to pursue a career in performance.
+B.M. students will focus in a primary instrument or in voice.
+Acceptance to the B.M. program is by audition only.
 Although auditions for official admission to the B.M. program are open only to registered UCSC students, prospective students may submit a tape to the Music Department to receive an informal evaluation of their chances for acceptance.
 Students must audition prior to their senior year; sophomores and juniors must be advanced when they first audition for the program.
 A spring audition will be available only to junior transfer students.

 Auditions for the B.M. program will be held on campus each November/December.
 Students should be prepared to play three pieces or movements of a contrasting nature from at least two different stylistic periods.
 (Two contrasting movements from the same sonata or concerto may count as two of the three required pieces.)
 Students who have attained an advanced level on a previous audition are still required to audition.
 Prospective students who wish to submit tapes should also meet these specifications in order to receive an informal evaluation from the Music Department.